 blogScript_definite_final.js, and so on.
 But this approach is error-prone and ineffective for team projects.

-Moreover, tracking what changed, who changed it, and why it was changed is a tedious endeavor with this traditional approach.
+Moreover, tracking what changed, who changed it, and why it got changed is a tedious endeavor.
 Thus, the importance of a reliable and collaborative version control system like Git.

 What Git is Not

 Git is not a Local Version Control System (LVCS) that saves file changes in a unique format on a local hard disk — without any collaborative support.